Nikola Vasilj

-Nikola Vasilj ([nǐkola ʋǎsiʎ]; born 2 December 1995) is a Bosnian professional footballer who plays as a goalkeeper for 2.
-Bundesliga club FC St. Pauli and the Bosnia and Herzegovina national team.
+Nikola Vasilj ([nǐkola ʋǎsiʎ]; born 2 December 1995) is a Bosnian professional footballer who plays as a goalkeeper for Bundesliga club FC St. Pauli and the Bosnia and Herzegovina national team.

 Vasilj started his professional career at Zrinjski Mostar, who loaned him to Igman Konjic in 2014 and to Branitelj in 2015.
 In 2017, he joined 1.
 FC Nürnberg II.
 Two years later, he moved to Zorya Luhansk.
 He signed with FC St. Pauli in 2021.

-A former youth international for Bosnia and Herzegovina, Vasilj made his senior international debut in 2021.
+A former youth international for Bosnia and Herzegovina, Vasilj made his senior international debut in 2021, earning over 20 caps since.

 Club career

 Early career

-Vasilj started playing football at a local club, before joining youth academy of his hometown club Zrinjski Mostar in 2010.
+Vasilj started playing football at a local club, before joining the youth academy of his hometown team Zrinjski Mostar in 2010.
 He made his professional debut against Željezničar on 10 April 2013 at the age of 17.
 In July 2014, he was sent on a season-long loan to Igman Konjic.
-In July 2015, he was loaned to Branitelj until the end of season.
+In July 2015, he was loaned to Branitelj until the end of the season.

 In July 2017, Vasilj signed with German side 1.
 FC Nürnberg.

 In July 2019, he joined Ukrainian outfit Zorya Luhansk.

 FC St. Pauli

-In May 2021, Vasilj moved to FC St. Pauli on a multi-year deal.
+In May 2021, Vasilj moved to FC St. Pauli on a three-year deal.
 He made his official debut for the team on 25 July against Holstein Kiel and kept a clean sheet.

+In January 2024, he signed a new long-term contract with the squad.

+Vasilj was an important piece in FC St. Pauli's conquest of the 2.
+Bundesliga title, his first trophy with the club, which was sealed on 19 May and earned them promotion to the Bundesliga.

+He played his 100th game for the side against FC Augsburg on 15 September.

 International career

-Vasilj was a member of Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.
+Vasilj was a member of the Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.

-In March 2021, he received his first senior call-up, for 2022 FIFA World Cup qualifiers against Finland and France and a friendly game against Costa Rica.
+In March 2021, he received his first senior call up, for 2022 FIFA World Cup qualifiers against Finland and France and a friendly game against Costa Rica.
 He debuted against Costa Rica on 27 March.